HOW TO CLAIM BENEFITS

-As our plan is tied to receipt of E.I. sick benefits, (which has a one week waiting period and is payable for 15 weeks), we urge plan members to contact our office as soon as possible, and within these timeframes, before their E.I. sick benefits end.
+As our plan is tied to receipt of E.I. sick benefits, (which has a one week waiting period and is payable for 15 weeks if disabled prior to 12/18/2022, or 26 weeks if disabled on/after 12/18/2022), we urge plan members to contact our office as soon as possible, and within these timeframes, before their E.I. sick benefits end.
 The Welfare Plan Office will require proof of E.I. payments beginning and ending in order to initiate payments.

 Proof of EI sick benefits from your Service Canada account can be emailed, faxed or mailed to the Welfare Office.
 The following document provides you with instruction on where to find the required information to accompany your claim:

 Benefits are payable on the fourth day of sickness and the first day of a non-occupational accident.
 Benefits will not be paid prior to the first day you are seen by a doctor.
 A claimant must be unable to perform any of their normal (or any) occupation and the disability requires the full time attendance of a physician and/or surgeon who is a member of a recognized college of physicians and surgeons (licensed medical doctor or chiropractor).

 The Wage Indemnity benefit is $637.00 per week ($91/day) effective January 1, 2022 for a maximum period of 52 weeks, including any E.I.
 Sick benefit entitlement.
 This benefit will change annually with the E.I. maximum.
 Income tax is not deducted, but you will receive a T4 for the calendar year from the Welfare office, for Income Tax purposes.